Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Case Studies

 To see how the results from the the regression change as the training time increases, Fig. \ref{fig:beta_hmap_corr} and Fig. \ref{fig:beta_hmap_uncorr} provide a visual representation of the estimated coefficients.
 For P1, lasso regression demonstrates a clear advantage over OLS regression for reducing overfitting, and over OLS self-regression for being able to capture correlations with features from support agents.
 For P2, even though the lasso regression cannot provide much additional benefit to the central agent, it is still effective in identifying the agent's independence and reducing overfitting.

 Next, we evaluate the impact of the training time on the profits of the agents.
 Here, we reiterate that the analyses done in this paper are in-sample, meaning the central agent's profit only reflects the forecast improvement during the training period.
 As Fig. \ref{fig:prof_corr} shows, increasing the training time $T$ eventually reduces the support agents' average profit per time step to zero regardless of the correlations between the support agents and the central agent.
 This is because the payment term $\left| u_i^d {\beta_i^d}^{L_1} \right|$ from \eqref{eq:payment_feature} does not scale with $T$.
-In practice, however, the support agents can take this into account when setting their $u$ values.
+In practice, in order to fulfill a certain revenue threshold per time step, the support agents can take $T$ into account when setting their reservation to sell (e.g., setting the $u$ value in proportion to the length of their offered support features).
 Meanwhile, P1 and P2 as central agents have very different profit trajectories as $T$ increases.
 For P1, as their data are highly correlated with the support agents, more training time improves the estimates of the coefficients, hence increasing their profit.
 For P2, as their data are independent of others, the improvement of their analytics task is limited to having the lasso shrink the untrue coefficients of their own data, and as the training time increases, this minor improvement also reduces to zero.
-Note that in reality, an independent agent would not participate in a data market.
+Note that in reality, an agent with data that are completely independent from others would not have the motivation to participate in a data market.